Search is based on keyword.

 Do not search with natural language

 Ex: "How do I write a new procedure?"

 Flix for Editorial

 • <filename>_all.xml - This file contains the panel information of your entire sequence as well as any new or existing audio.

 • <filename>_new.pdf - This file (Contact Sheet) contains the panel thumbnails of your entire sequence with New labels on panels that have been added or edited since the last publish.
 The Contact Sheet also contains dialogue.
-This is only created if you enabled Generate Contact Sheet in step 4.
+This is only created if you enabled Generate Contact Sheet.

-• <filename>_new.xml - This file contains only the information of the panels that have been added or edited since the last publish.
+• <filename>_new.xml - This file contains only information and audio of panels that have been added or edited since the last publish.